-The national Member Associations of ILSE offer yearly different course, Due to the CoVid19 pandemic only a few courses are planned in 2021.
+The national Member Associations of ILSE offer yearly different course, due to the CoVid19 pandemic only a few courses are planned.

 All risk assessors must have successfully undergone training and assessment courses conducted and approved by ILSE.

-Accredited Risk Assessors are active in ILSE Member Associations in several countries in Europe: Denmark, Germany, Ireland, Latvia, Netherlands, Norway, Serbia, Spain, Sweden and Switzerland.
+Accredited Risk Assessors are active in ILSE Member Associations in several countries in Europe: Bosnia-Herzegowina, Croatia, Denmark, Estonia, Germany, Greece, Ireland, Latvia, The Netherlands, Norway.